 Based on the research results at the Population and Civil Registration Office, the Head of Service, as the policy implementor, understand the application of the Contrarius Actus principle.
 The Head of the Population and Civil Registration Office is cautious in solving the problem of cancelling population documents through the Contrarius Actus principle.
-Therefore, the head of the Population and Civil Registration Office makes more detailed regulations regarding the application of this policy, namely, the cancellation of population documents must not change the meaning of the population document, and the Population and Civil Registration Office must issue the population document.
+Therefore, the head of the Population and Civil Registration Office makes more detailed regulations regarding the application of this policy, namely, the cancellation of population documents must not change the meaning of the population document.
 In addition, as the highest authority holder in this policy, the Head of the Population and Civil Registration Office always verifies and validates in detail the minutes and files that have been prepared by the head of the Population and Civil Registration Office before the Contrarius Actus hearing.